Yusifx1/e621-userscript/README.md

 Firefox link🦊: https://addons.mozilla.org/firefox/addon/e621downloader/

 Chrome supported to.
 You can download it from debug mode.
-Focussing on image wont be smooth

 Reply for functions, style edit or what you want in e621:https://e621.net/forum_topics/26236